 ZAMBIA COVID-19 ADVICE:

-ALL new arrivals in Zambia (including returning residents) will be asked for proof of a negative COVID-19 PCR test dated within the last 14 days.
-They may also be screened for COVID-19 symptoms and subject to a temperature check.
-Returning residents are required to complete a 14 day quarantine at their home.
-This includes arrivals through land or air borders.
-There is no requirement for business travellers or visitors to quarantine.
+ALL new arrivals in Zambia (including returning residents) will be asked for proof of a negative COVID-19 PCR test dated less than 72 hours prior to arrival.
+Children under five years of age are exempt and will not need to produce a negative COVID-19 test on arrival.
+Passengers may also be screened for COVID-19 symptoms and subject to a temperature check.

 We recommend that you treat information shared on social media with caution.
 For general please check the World Health Organisation website.
 For Zambia specific updates, please check with the Ministry of Health Facebook page.